brxken128/dexios/README.md

 Or you can download a pre-compiled binary from [the releases page](https://github.com/brxken128/dexios/releases)!

+## Donating

+If you like my work, and want to help support the project, feel free to donate!
+This is not necessary by any means, so please don't feel obliged to do so.

+`XMR: 84zSGS18aHtT3CZjZUnnWpCsz1wmA5f65G6BXisbrvAiH7PxZpP8GorbdjAQYRtfeiANZywwUPjZcHu8eXJeWdafJQFK46G`

 ## Why is the version so high?

 We made a lot of (necessary) changes to how Dexios works.
 In hindsight, earlier versions should've been v0.x.x, but it's too late for that.